NOTICE: Now Offering Video/Telephone Sessions for Clients

 I've hit the jackpot with life.
 By that, I mean that everything hard in my life helped me to learn, grow and get stronger.
 And the life lottery started out quick!
 My bio-dad died in a motorcycle crash when I was 3 years old.
 From this tragedy, my Mom married my step-dad when I was six and we moved from the beaches of Del Mar, California, to a trailer court in the middle of the high desert.
-I remember the drive because my cat, Tina, had kittens under the passenger seat in our 1969 convertible Camaro somewhere on Interstate 15 around Bakersfield.
+I remember the drive because Tina, my cat, had kittens under the passenger seat in our 1969 convertible Camaro somewhere on Interstate 15 around Bakersfield.
 I grew up in a single-wide trailer in rural Utah and although we didn't have a lot, we always had enough (you're right, total cliché there).
 I didn't realize how humble my up-bringing was until many years later because it was just normal to me.
 It was normal, having to stock-pile wood if I didn't want to freeze in the High Desert winters.
-It was normal to dig a hole in the hard group deep enough for a telephone pole that held the basketball hoop.
-It was normal to run amok from sun up to sun down with your parents instruction being, "be home before it gets dark".
-It was even normal (I hope you're sitting down), to drink water from a random house with a hose available.
+It was normal to dig a hole in the hard ground deep enough for a telephone pole that held the basketball hoop.
+It was normal to run amok from sun up to sun down with your moms instruction being, "be home before it gets dark".
+It was even normal (I hope you're sitting down), to drink water from a random house that had a green hose attached to it!
 Inside those years, I learned a lot of tough lessons that schooling never could teach - And because all the stories would never fit on this "about me" page, I hope it's enough to say that those experiences help me to be a competent (albeit blunt at times) therapist, today.